icloud-photos-downloader/icloud_photos_downloader/README.md

 Two-factor authentication will expire after an interval set by Apple, at which point you will have to re-authenticate.
 This interval is currently two months.

-Authentication cookies will be stored in a temp directory (`/tmp/pyicloud` on Linux, or `/var/tmp/...` on MacOS.)
+Authentication cookies will be stored in a temp directory (`/tmp/pyicloud` on Linux, or `/var/tmp/...` on macOS.)
 This directory can be configured with the `--cookie-directory` option.

 You can receive an email notification when two-factor authentication expires by passing the `--smtp-username` and `--smtp-password` options.
 Emails will be sent to `--smtp-username` by default,